Skip to main content

 General Collection Guidelines

-The Physics Liaison at WVU Libraries selects materials to support the research needs of WVU undergraduates; MS and Ph.D. students; teaching faculty; and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates; MS and Ph.D. students; teaching faculty; and other researchers.

 Physics research at WVU focuses on astronomy and astrophysics; experimental, theoretical, and computational condensed matter and materials physics; optical and laser physics; and physics education.
 Other areas of research include plasma and space physics.